 Still, in Kidepo Valley National Park you can do guided nature walks and cultural encounters where you can spot different animals and birds and also visit the local Karamojong people or the IK people and learn more about their culture and way of life.

 Queen Elizabeth National Park

 Queen Elizabeth National Park is found in the western part of Uganda around 389km from the capital of Uganda – Kampala.
-The park was founded in 1952 as Kazinga National Park and later after 2 years, it was renamed as Queen Elizabeth National park to commemorate Queen Elizabeth II.
+The park was founded in 1952 as Kazinga National Park and later after 2 years, it was renamed Queen Elizabeth National Park to commemorate Queen Elizabeth II.

 Queen Elizabeth National Park is the most visited and popular national park in the country, the park still is home to over 95 different species of mammals and over 600 species of birds.
 The park is also famous for being home to different primate species including chimpanzees.